ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### application binary interface (ABI) {#abi}

-The standard way to interact with [contracts](#contract-account) in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interactions.
+The standard way to interact with [contracts](#contract-account) in the Cloiinkcoin ecosystem, both from outside the blockchain and for contract-to-contract interactions.

 <DocLink to="/developers/docs/smart-contracts/compiling/#web-applications" title="ABI" />